HunterJS-bit/table_resizer/README.md

 # @Table Resizer

-Table Resizer is a javascript library for dealing with word pluralization.
+Table Resizer is a javascript library for dealing with HTML table resizing

 ## Installation